Rings of almost everywhere defined functions: Applications

 \section{Applications}

-We finally discuss some applications: In the $\sigma$-bounded or lattice-ordered case, the main Theorem~\ref{theorem:main} essentially reproduces some already known results.
+In the $\sigma$-bounded or lattice-ordered case, the main Theorem~\ref{theorem:main} provides new proofs of known results.
 The applications to partially ordered fields and to commutative operator algebras seem to be new.